dev-chenxing/mwse-modding-tutorial/docs/5_metadata.md

-# Episode 5: Metadata File
+# Section 5: Metadata File

 Welcome back!
 When we last left off, we have finished the mod.
 All we have to do right now is to add a metadata file for our mod.